konsumer/junosex/README.md

 If you want it to run on batteries, use a 9V battery and a [7805 regulator].

+I made a full [parts list], for mouser, to build what is listed in the schematic.
+I just picked parts that are cheap and available.
+Feel free to choose replacements.

 ## Modification

 Feel free to modify.
 This thing is super-simple.